Terfenadine: History

 Terfenadine was synthesized by chemists at Richardson–Merrell in 1973 as a potential tranquilizer.
 However, it was found to be inactive for such purposes as it did not cross the blood–brain barrier or enter the central nervous system.
-A pharmacologist known as Richard Kinsolving noticed that terfenadine showed a structural resemblance to the antihistamine diphenhydramine, so terfenadine was tested as an antihistamine.
+Pharmacologist Richard Kinsolving noticed that terfenadine showed a structural resemblance to the antihistamine diphenhydramine, so terfenadine was tested as an antihistamine.
 It was found to be a non-sedating antihistamine and was the first such drug to be discovered.

 In the United States, terfenadine as Seldane was brought to market in 1985 as the first non-sedating antihistamine for the treatment of allergic rhinitis.
 In June 1990, evidence of serious ventricular arrhythmias among those taking Seldane prompted the FDA to issue a report on the risk factors associated with concomitant use of the drug with macrolide antibiotics and ketoconazole.
 Two months later, the FDA required the manufacturer to send a letter to all physicians, alerting them to the problem; in July 1992, the existing precautions were elevated to a black box warning and the issue attracted mass media attention in reports that people with liver disease or who took ketoconazole, an antifungal agent, or the antibiotic erythromycin, could suffer cardiac arrhythmia if they also took Seldane.

 In January 1997, the same month when the U.S. Food and Drug Administration (FDA) had earlier approved a generic version of Seldane made by IVAX Corporation of Miami, the FDA recommended terfenadine-containing drugs be removed from the market and physicians consider alternative medications for their patients.
 Seldane (and Seldane-D, terfenadine combined with the decongestant pseudoephedrine) were removed from the U.S. market by their manufacturer in late 1997 after the FDA approval of Allegra-D (fexofenadine/pseudoephedrine).
 Terfenadine-containing drugs were subsequently removed from the Canadian market in 1999, and are no longer available for prescription in the UK.